What Is the Descending Dove Symbol? – History and Meaning

 History of the “Descending Dove” Symbol

-The dove became a common symbolic theme across many religions, cultures, and time periods.
-Both the ancient and modern Babylonians took the dove as a religious symbol, and the Ancient Near East and Mediterranean regions also used it as an emblem for their deities.
+Both the ancient and modern Babylonians used the dove as a religious symbol, and the Ancient Near East and Mediterranean regions also used it as an emblem for their deities.
 In China, the dove symbolizes long life, while in Japan it’s an emblem of peace and depicted with a sword.

 Descending dove